top of page

 6

-To address these questions the course is divided into three sections.
-We begin with an introduction to the theories and debates surrounding law and society and equip ourselves to analyze how laws are created, interpreted, and enforced.
+To address these questions, the course is divided into three sections.
+We begin with an introduction to the theories and debates surrounding Law and Society, equipping ourselves to analyze how laws are created, interpreted, and enforced, and how they influence and are influenced by social forces such as politics, economics, and culture.

-Over the following two sections, we turn to substantive issues in which politics shapes responses to crime within and between societies.
-We will explore how domestic politics within states react to societal concerns about crime.
-Specific issues include crime policy, policing strategies, surveillance, and criminal justice reform.
+Over the following two sections, we turn to substantive issues where these social forces shape both responses to crime and the development or contestation of rights within and between societies.
+We will explore how influences within states, embodying particular ideologies and values, react to societal concerns and attempt to regulate behavior.
+Specific issues include crime policy and legislation, policing strategies, surveillance and privacy, criminal justice reform, immigration, and crime.

-1. Understand and engage with major theories and debates within the field of politics, law, and society and apply them critically across different issues.
+1. Critically engage with major theories and debates in Law and Society, and apply them across diverse issues.

-4. Evaluate the effectiveness of national and transnational responses to crime and appreciate the dangers of some emerging criminal threats.
+4. Evaluate the effectiveness of national and transnational responses to crime and critically assess the implications of emerging threats.

 • Tasks